 Shannon Gleeson, co-chair

-Shannon Gleeson is professor and chair of labor relations, law, & history at the Cornell ILR School and a professor in the department of sociology.
+Shannon Gleeson is Edmund Ezra Day Professor and Chair of the Department of Labor Relations, Law, & History at the Cornell ILR School and a professor in the department of sociology.

 She is engaged in various collaborative projects that examine the implementation of immigrant worker rights.